ChestnutDots/Task_Manager/README.md

 - Secure password hashing using BCrypt
 - Spring Security authentication and authorization
 - Clean UI with Thymeleaf templates and CSS Bootstrap
-- Test coverate (Controllers, Services, Security)
+- Test coverage (Controllers, Services, Security)

 ## **Technologies Used**